deltaswapio/deltaswap/whitepapers/0011_accountant.md

 Since the Global Accountant is implemented as an Integrity Checker, it inherits the threat model of Integrity Checkers.
 Therefore, it is only able to block messages and not create or modify messages.

-### Susceptibility to wormchain downtime
+### Susceptibility to deltachain downtime

-Once all token transfers are gated on approval from the accountant, the uptime of the guardian network for those transfers becomes dependent on the uptime of wormchain itself.
-Any downtime for wormchain would halt all token transfers until the network is back online (or 2/3+ of the guardians choose to disable the accountant).
+Once all token transfers are gated on approval from the accountant, the uptime of the guardian network for those transfers becomes dependent on the uptime of deltachain itself.
+Any downtime for deltachain would halt all token transfers until the network is back online (or 2/3+ of the guardians choose to disable the accountant).

-In practice, cosmos chains are stable and wormchain is not particularly complex.
-However, once the accountant is live, attacking wormchain could shut down all token transfers for the bridge.
+In practice, cosmos chains are stable and deltachain is not particularly complex.
+However, once the accountant is live, attacking deltachain could shut down all token transfers for the bridge.

 ### Token Bridge messages cannot reach quorum if 7 or more, but less than 13 Guardians decide to disable Accountant